rcotter/graphql-dotnet-service/README.md

 # GraphQL .Net Reference Service 2023
-A reference implementation for a bunch of GraphQL concerns.
+A reference implementation for a bunch of GraphQL concerns using [HotChocolate](https://chillicream.com/docs/hotchocolate).
+Watch some [videos!](https://www.youtube.com/@ChilliCream/featured)

 Schema is implemented "schema first" for clear git diffs.